computational-psychology/computational-psychology-www/content/pages/index.rst

-Marianne’s, Felix' and Lynn’s paper "Standard models of spatial vision mispredict edge sensitivity at low spatial frequencies" has been published in Vision Research
+Lynn’s, Felix' and Marianne's paper "Standard models of spatial vision mispredict edge sensitivity at low spatial frequencies" has been published in Vision Research
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here you can find `Marianne’s, Felix' and Lynn’s paper <https://www.sciencedirect.com/science/article/pii/S0042698924000944?via%3Dihub>`_ on "Standard models of spatial vision mispredict edge sensitivity at low spatial frequencies".
+Here you can find `Lynn’s, Felix' and Marianne's paper <https://www.sciencedirect.com/science/article/pii/S0042698924000944?via%3Dihub>`_ on "Standard models of spatial vision mispredict edge sensitivity at low spatial frequencies".
 It has been published in Vision Research, 222, 2024.
 You can also find it following this `doi <https://doi.org/10.1016/j.visres.2024.108450>`_ .